Get the Recipe

 Welcome back to Breadmaking 101.
 For those of you just tuning in, this column is all about bread, and how to make it yourself in your own home.

-If you haven't read our previous posts, you can check out the recipe for the workhorse loaf here.
+If you haven't read our previous posts, first check out our recipe for a basic bread loaf.
 Earlier, we discussed how to mix dough with confidence and purpose.
 Then, we let our dough rise, learned how to fold with intention, and talked about fermentation.
-We'll be using a lot of the vocabulary from our previous posts throughout this article, so if things sound fuzzy, don't hesitate to look back at them all.
+We'll be using a lot of the vocabulary from our previous posts throughout this article, so if things sound fuzzy, don't hesitate to look back at the whole series of breadmaking techniques.

 And so, before we get into the practicalities of actually loading our loaves into the oven, let's take some time to talk about how we know when—the big WHEN—to load our dough into the oven, and take stock of what it means to properly proof bread.